elastic/harp/samples/sops/README.md

                 apiKey: "1234567890"
 ```

-In order to convert a YAML object to an Harp Secret Bundle, you have to use
+In order to convert a YAML object to a Harp Secret Bundle, you have to use
 `harp from object`.

 ```sh